gofynd/fdk-client-swift/documentation/application/PAYMENT.md

 | body | PaymentStatusUpdateRequest | yes | Request body |

-Checks and updates the current status of a payment.
+Use this API to perform continuous polling at intervals to check the status of payment until timeout.

 *Returned Response:*